sysconfig(8) 맨 페이지 - 윈디하나의 솔라나라

 Example 2 Unconfiguring the System

-The following command unconfigures the system and leaves the system
+The following command unconfigures the system and leaves the system un‐

 # sysconfig unconfigure -g system

-Example 3 Reconfiguring System Using SCI Tool
+Example 3 Reconfiguring the System Using the SCI Tool

 The following command brings up the SCI Tool to reconfigure a system.